 Give Angel Investors What They Want If You Want Them to Invest

-While some angel investors invest by giving loans to a business, more than half of angel investors are looking for minority equity ownership position (Angel’s Touch!!!
+- A Business Structured for Investment: While some angel investors invest by giving loans to business, more than half of angel investors are looking for minority equity ownership position (Angel’s Touch!!!
 An Entrepreneur’s Guide to Informal Investment, Industry Canada).
-This means that your business has to be structured to allow for investment (and that if you are the sole owner of your business, you have to be prepared to give up a certain amount of ownership).
+It means that your business has to be structured to allow for investment (and that if you are the sole owner of your business, you have to be prepared to give up a certain amount of ownership).
 Most angel investors will expect a formal shareholder’s agreement which lays out the nature of their investment and the return.

-For many angel investors, it’s not just about the money; they want to actively participate in developing your business.
+- The Opportunity to Be Actively Involved: For many angel investors, it’s not just about the money; they want to participate in developing your business actively.
 They want to act as a mentor and sometimes even to take an active role in managing the company.
 This often translates into the angel investor having a seat on your Board of Directors.